naturforskaren-se/ansible-naturforskaren/README.md

 ## Playbook 'naturforskaren_setup-user.yml'
 for instance as the user 'ingierli'
-- the user should have a passwordless keypair
-- the user should have a passwordless sudo
+1. the user should have a passwordless keypair and the user should have a passwordless sudo on the target machine ...

 - ``` ansible-playbook -u ingierli naturforskaren_setup-user.yml ```